Thomas Pellow: Life as an elite slave

-Very soon after Pellow's Barbary capture and conversion to Islam, he goes on a forward track towards his elite slave stature.
-Pellow was educated to speak Arabic, as well as how to perform Moroccan social customs.
-From roughly the age of 12, Thomas Pellow was given the responsibility of managing 80 slave boys.
-Pellow excelled in his new position and eventually was transferred into the palace to work as a personal attendant for Moulay Ismail's son, Mulai Zidan.
+Soon after Pellow's Barbary capture and conversion to Islam, Pellow was educated to speak Arabic, as well as how to perform Moroccan social customs.
+From roughly the age of 12, Pellow was given the responsibility of managing 80 slave boys.
+He excelled in his new position and eventually was transferred into the palace to work as a personal attendant for Moulay Ismail's son, Mulai Zidan.
 Pellow's close proximity to the monarch's family exposed him to the many forms of capricious violence the Mulai family often employed.
 During his time there he witnessed the murder of Zidan, his favourite black slave, for disturbing two pigeons that Zidan was observing.
 His role as Zidan's personal attendant was a preparatory grooming technique that tested Pellow's ability to care for the monarch.

-Having a primary account of the wrath of Moulay Ismail no doubt prepared Pellow for witnessing the many capricious killings performed by the sultan.
-In the narrative, Pellow expresses the daily anxieties he was forced to live amongst as compared to how law is enforced in England.
+In his narrative, Pellow expresses the daily anxieties he was forced to live among, compared to how law is enforced in England.

 Pellow was considered a valuable slave.
 He was conditioned to live in constant fear of his life being ended at a moment's notice.
-This mental conditioning clearly compromised all relationships Pellow had with the Mulai family.
-Renowned slavery scholar Orlando Patterson describes Pellow's anxieties about master relations as follows: "No authentic human relationship was possible where violence was the ultimate sanction.
+This mental conditioning compromised all relationships Pellow had with the Mulai family.
+Slavery scholar Orlando Patterson describes Pellow's anxieties about master relations as follows: "No authentic human relationship was possible where violence was the ultimate sanction.
 There could be no trust, no genuine sympathy; and while a kind of love may sometimes have triumphed over this perverse form of interaction, intimacy was usually calculation, and sadomasochistic".

-As Pellow became an adult, Ismail promoted him to a high-status military position.
-Pellow was made an officer in the sultan's army and participated in three military campaigns.
-He led other slave-soldiers into battle and once took part in a slave-gathering expedition in sub-Saharan Africa.
-Pellow eventually fled Morocco by boarding an Irish ship and returned home in the summer of 1738.